 One of the most common questions asked of chiropractors is whether or not we can help people who are suffering from osteoarthritis.
-The short answer is yes and no!
+The short answer is yes and no, get redirected here to arrange a visit to a chiropractor that can tell you for sure!

 Degenerative joint disease is a better way to describe osteoarthritis, since it explains what is actually happening at the joint level.
 A normal joint has good space between the vertebrae (ie. bones),a smooth cartilage surface and smooth bony surfaces.
 When there is uneven wear and tear on a joint from either injury or repetitive movement, the joint will not work the way it is designed to and gradually develop a loss of joint space, roughening of the cartilage and bony growths (osteophytes) near the ends of the bones.
 The degeneration is usually graded mild, moderate or severe.